There

 Eena

 took a quick survey of the island before joining Ian on the ground.
-(There’s
+(There are

-long bar of sand supporting bundles of prickly twigs.
-It reminded her of the Williams’ farm after
+sand supporting bundles of prickly twigs.
+It reminded her of the Williams’ farm

 Ian